Test Your Strengths and Interests in the World

 Understand Experience—Test your strengths and interest in the world

-▢ Schedule a career counseling appointment to identify steps toward experiences that strategically align with your curiosities.
+▢ Schedule an appointment to connect with a career adviser to reflect on experiences that strategically align with your curiosities.

-▢ Develop a list of things you want to learn about or to be able to do.
+▢ Research a list of topics you want to learn about or skills that you want.

-▢ Use the DukeGroups directory to identify student organizations that match your interests.
+▢ Use the DukeGroups directory to connect with student organizations that match your interests.

-▢ Try out something that builds a skill that you would like to develop.
+▢ Intentionally try out something that builds a skill that you would like to develop.

 ▢ Research opportunities to pursue your interests in Durham and the broader community.